jliljebl/flowblade/README.md

 # Releases

-**Latest release:** Flowblade Movie Editor 2.6 was released on July 2020.
+**Latest release:** Flowblade Movie Editor 2.6.3 was released on August 2020.

 **Next release:** Flowblade Movie Editor 2.8 is planned to be released on January 2021.